 - a.
 The MDC is defined in ODCM 10.1.
 Except as noted otherwise, the values listed in this column are the detection capabilities required by ODCM Table 4-3.
 The values listed in this column are a priori (before the fact) MDCs.
 In practice, the a posteriori (after the fact) MDCs are generally lower than the values listed.
 Any a posteriori MDC greater than the value listed in this column is discussed in Section 4. - b.
 Mean and range are based upon detectable measurements only.
-The fraction of all measurements at specified locations that are detectable is placed in parenthesis. - c.
+The fraction of all measurements at a specified location that are detectable is placed in parenthesis. - c.
 No Detectable Measurement(s). - d.
 Not Applicable. - e.
-If a drinking water pathway were to exist, a MDC of 1 pCi/l would have been used (see Table 4-1 of this report). - f.
-If a drinking water pathway were to exist, a MDC of 2000 pCi/l would have been used (see Table 4-1 of this report). - g.
-"Other" stations, identified in the "station type" column of Table 2-2, include community and special stations.
+The EL has determined that this value may be routinely attained under normal conditions.
+No value is provided in ODCM Table 4-3. - f.
+Item 3 of ODCM Table 4-1 implies that an I-131 analysis is not required to be performed on water samples when the dose calculated from the consumption of water is less then 1 mrem per year.
+However, I-131 analyses have been performed on the finished drinking water samples. - g.
+"Other" stations, as identified in the "Station Type" column of Table 2-2, are "Community" and/or "Special" stations.